- Why do we sell so many different 12v water pumps

 - Other things to consider when purchasing a 12v water pump

-Depending on your application for your pump and the flow required you may need a submersible pump, freshwater pressure pump, diesel pump, camping pump for a shower or a chemical pump for the farm.
+Depending on your pump application and the flow required, you may need a submersible pump, freshwater pressure pump, diesel pump, camping pump for a shower or a chemical pump for the farm.
 There are many options which can be confusing if your knowledge of pumps is basic or not at all.
 In this case, contact us by either email or phone and we’ll step you through your pump selection.

-To help you with your selection and for easier browsing our pumps are listed under either WATER PUMPS or PUMP APPLICATIONS.
-Simply follow the drop downs of Water Pumps if you know the type of pump you require or follow the drop down for Pump Applications to search under the application your pump is required for.
+To help you with your selection and for easier browsing our pumps are listed under either ALL PUMP PRODUCTS or PUMP APPLICATIONS.
+Simply follow the drop downs of All Pump Products if you know the type of pump you require or follow the drop down for Pump Applications to search under the application your pump is required for.
 EG: Pump applications, Caravan Pump, Caravan water pumps 3+ outlets.
 This will give you a smaller choice of pumps to look at which are specific to your requirements.
 You will find a pump choice to suit all budgets.

-Every pump is able to achieve a certain flow rate which is expressed as either gallons per minute or litres per minute.
+Every pump can achieve a certain flow rate which is expressed as either gallons per minute or litres per minute.
 EG: A FL35 12v pump which has a maximum flow rate of 12.5 L/min will fill 12.5 litres of water in a bucket in a minute.

-Most caravans and RV’s require a pump flow rate of around 10 L/min.
-This will cover the pump should someone be in the shower and someone washes their hands at the sink at the same time.
-The pump with the highest flow is not your best choice.
-Choose the correct pump for your outlets and usage to eliminate high amp usage on your battery.
+Most caravans and RV homes require a water pump flow rate of around 10 L/min.
+A flow rate of 10 L/min or more will cover the pump should someone be in the shower, and someone washes their hands at the sink at the same time.
+The pressure pump with the highest flow is not your best choice.
+Always choose the correct pump for your outlets and usage to eliminate high amp usage on your battery.

-When your pump turns on and off quickly when operating it is cycling.
+Cycling is when your pump turns on and off quickly when it is operating.
 Pump cycling happens when the flow rate of the pump is higher than the output of the tap or outlet.

 - You require an accumulator tank between the pump and the outlet